toml-lang/toml/README.md

 ```

 Seconds may be omitted if the local instant is at a zero-second mark.
 In such a
-case, the colon and digits following the minutes is removed.
+case, the colon and digits following the minutes are removed.

 ```toml
 ldt3 = 1979-05-27T07:32